isabella232/migrate-Java-EE-app-to-azure/README.md

 postgres=> \q
 ```

+Note - you can install `psql` command line tool using `brew reinstall postgresql`.

 When you migrate Java workloads to cloud, you will be considering moving data to cloud.
 To accelerate your transition to cloud,
 Azure offers plenty of options to [migrate your data](https://azure.microsoft.com/en-us/services/database-migration/)